Public Houses in Berkswell

 The Bear Inn Berkswell

 The Bear Inn – Berkswell village on the cross roads

 The Bear is a grade II listed building dating back to the 16th Century.

 While we do not know when the Bear first became an Inn, the pub sign is the Bear and Ragged Staff, which is the crest of the Earls of Warwick who held the manor of Berkswell from 1277 to 1557.

 The Bear has a garden and welcomes dogs and walkers inside.
 It does good quality bar food both at lunch time and the evening and has a more formal dining area.

 The restaurant tends to be busy on occasions with people from a wide area and it is worth booking for weekends.
 Whilst it has some locals who come for a “good pint” it seems to focus on food and is run by Chef and Brewer.
 We like a light lunch of scallops with chorizo, farmhouse the pate or the rarebit with chutney.

 The Railway Inn – Station Road Balsall Common next to Berkswell Station

-The newest of the three pubs, the Railway Inn started life in about 1890 as a Great Western Railway Hotel.
+The newest of the three pubs, the Railway Inn started life during the 1850s' as a Great Western Railway Hotel.
 Its old bedrooms are now flats.

 It is now a traditional English pub with a regular clientele.
 One room with a snooker table down one end, a long bar and tables at the other end for food or if you just fancy sitting.